kshateesh/cs-Vue-starter/README.md

 About Contentstack: Contentstack is a headless CMS with an API-first approach that puts content at the centre.
 It is designed to simplify the process of publication by separating code from content.

-About this project: Vue.js is a progressive framework for building user interfaces.This guide will help you create a starter website using Vue.js and Contentstack with minimal steps.

 ![contentstack-vuejs-starter-app](/public/readme.png)